Archive for the ‘Irritable Bowel Syndrome’ Category

 irritable bowel glutenIn the first double blind randomized placebo-controlled study of gluten and symptoms in people without celiac disease, researchers from Australia have confirmed that gluten is a trigger of digestive symptoms and fatigue.
 They concede that “non-celiac gluten intolerance” may exist.

-New IBS Guidelines Include Screening for Celiac Disease
+IBS Guidelines Should Include Screening for Celiac Disease

-New guidelines for the treatment of IBS published by the American College of Gastroenterology include screening for celiac disease…
+Guidelines for the treatment of IBS published by the American College of Gastroenterology include screening for celiac disease.
+These guidelines were established in 2008.

 New IBS Guidelines Offer Treatment Ideas